sneakers-the-rat/infrastructure/_sections/2_6_collectivize-sota.md

 !! reciprocally, we can also imagine the reverse: being able to develop metadata structures that are then code generators for tools that have a sufficiently sophisticated API -- for example remember how we said Bonsai might have a hard time making generalizable behavioral tasks/etc?
 Imagine if someone made a code compilation tool that allowed people to declare abstract structures that could then be reusably reparameterzied that autocreated a bonsai workflow?
 In the same way that the metadata system can be used for *storage* of existing work, it can also be used to create abbreviate and abstract constructs for *use* with other tools.

 !! continue the example of needing to select within datasets instead of metadata from federation section.

+To take stock:

+We have described a system of three component modalities: **data, analytical tools, and experimental tools** connected by a **linked data** layer.
+We started by describing the need for a **peer-to-peer** data system that makes use of **data standards** as an onramp to linked metadata.
+To interact with the system, we described an identity-based linked data system that lets individual people declare linked data resources and properties that link to **content addressed** resources in the p2p system, as well as **federate** into multiple larger organizations.
+We described the requirements for **DAG-based analytical frameworks** that allow people to declare individual nodes for a processing chain linked to code, combine them into workflows, and apply them to data.
+Finally, we described a design strategy for **component-based experimental frameworks** that lets people specify experimental metadata, tools, and output data.

+This system as described is a two-layer system, with a few different domains linked by a flexible metadata linking layer.
+The metadata system as described is not merely *inert* metadata, but metadata linked to code that can *do something* --- eg. specify access permissions, translate between data formats, execute analayis workflows, parameterize experiments, etc. Put another way, we have been attempting to describe a system that *embeds the act of sharing and curation in the practice of science.* Rather than a thankless post-hoc process, the system attempts to provide a means for aligning the daily work of scientists so that it can be cumulative and collaborative.
+To do this, we have tried to avoid rigid specifications of system structure, and instead described a system that allows researchers to pluralistically define the structure themselves.

+!!
+Now we need to consider the social tools needed to communicate within, negotiate over, and govern the system.

+---
+<div id="draftmarker"><h1># draftmarker</h1><br>~ everything past here is purely draft placeholder text ~  </div>
+---